Pekanbaru–Dumai Toll Road

-Pekanbaru–Dumai Toll Road is a toll road linked from Pekanbaru to Dumai in Riau, Indonesia.
+Pekanbaru–Dumai Toll Road is a controlled-access toll road linked from Pekanbaru to Dumai in Riau, Indonesia.
 This toll road is part of Trans-Sumatra Toll Road network.

 Project

 Groundbreaking of construction of this toll road was done in 2013.
 State owned Hutama Karya constructed the toll road.
 The road was originally expected to be operational by the end of 2019.